 Shawna Cole has spent more than 15 years in the education and ESL fields in various capacities including teacher, administrator, and curriculum developer.
 Her passion has always been teacher training and teaching excellence.
 She has had the pleasure of sharing this passion with hundreds of teacher trainees over the last 10 years as a TESOL instructor and by presenting and hosting workshops internationally.
 As a freelance consultant in recent years, she has been involved in the development of more than 30 programs and courses for various corporations, ESL schools, and private career colleges across Canada.
-She is also the co-founder and CEO of EDICA, an educational development institute that focuses on training and certifying instructional designers and facilitators, and provides international professional development programs for educators.
+She also provides professional development training for educators on instructional design locally and internationally.

 Natasha Forgues has been teaching ESL for over six years in the classroom and online.
 She is currently teaching at Languages Across Borders in Montreal, Canada.
 Natasha has also contributed to various Pearson ELT publications including Leap 2, Avenues 3, and Goals, Second Edition.